 Evicting a tenant is not an easy process.
 You will be required to submit various forms and possibly appear in court.
 It’s imperative you have legal representation on your side to ensure your best interests are protected.
 Clifton Black at Law Offices of Clifton Black, PC has proven experience representing landlords during the eviction process.
 He will guide you through the steps and ensure the eviction is in line with the law.

 Call (719) 328-1616 to schedule a time to speak with Mr. Black.
-Law Offices of Clifton Black, PC represents clients in areas such as Colorado Springs, Pueblo, Woodland Park and Cañon City.
+Law Offices of Clifton Black, PC represents clients in the greater Colorado Springs and El Paso County area.